PuddletownDesign/raindrop/README.md

 Inside the folder of an existing project:

-write             Enter writing mode in the existing project.
+serve             Enter serve mode in the existing project.
                   Just kick back, create some markdown files and some folders.
 Live previews enabled.

-dev               Enter development mode. starts a server with
-                  live reload, edit CSS and your templates in real time.

 build             Creates a prod directory.
 This will be the
                   final folder to upload to your live server.